 Laura K. Alger-Barkley

-Laura K. Alger-Barkley is an Artist, Teacher and Knitting enthusiast.
-She grew up in New England where she learned to sew from her Home Ec.
-Teacher mother and her quilter/ hairdresser grandmother.
+Laura Alger-Barkley is an Art Teacher and Knitting enthusiast.
+She lived in New England and New York City before finally settling down in Austin, but is still a big city girl at heart.
 While working on her undergraduate degree at Pratt Institute she taught herself to knit.
 That’s where the real obsession started and 10 years later she is still purling away.

 She loves teaching everyone young and old.
 She can knit just about anything but simple projects small and large are her favorite to knit!